Mystery note left behind by Maine mass shooting suspect revealed

 The dramatic scene however ended with no arrest and no sign of the US Army Reservist.

-Mr Card has been described as “armed and dangerous” and members of the public have been warned not to approach him if they see him.
+Card was described as “armed and dangerous” and members of the public were warned not to approach him if they see him.

-Due to Mr Card’s experience in the military, he is well-trained in the use of firearms.
+Due to Card’s experience in the military, he was well-trained in the use of firearms.

-Mr Card, 40, is a US Army reservist and a certified firearms instructor, joining the forces in 2002.
+Card, 40, was a US Army reservist and a certified firearms instructor, joining the forces in 2002.

-He has had no combat deployments and is currently a Sgt 1st class and Petroleum Supply Specialist.
+He had no combat deployments and was a Sgt 1st class and Petroleum Supply Specialist.

 He spent two weeks in a mental health facility this summer.

-Mr Card’s family members are said to be cooperating with the investigation and have suggested that he might have been looking for an ex-girlfriend at one of the shooting locations, ABC News reported.
+Card’s family members were said to be cooperating with the investigation and suggested that he might have been looking for an ex-girlfriend at one of the shooting locations, ABC News reported.

 In 2013, the court granted them both shared parental rights of their child, who lives primarily with his mother.

-While terrified residents across several counties in Maine are still hunkering down under shelter-in-place orders, loved ones are still learning the news that their family and friends were killed or wounded in the massacre.
+While terrified residents across several counties in Maine were hunkering down under shelter-in-place orders, loved ones were still learning the news that their family and friends were killed or wounded in the massacre.

 In total, 18 people were killed in the shootings which took place across two locations on Wednesday night.